This post is part 3 of the Event Blueprints Series.

 There are an array of methods to get your point across.
 What you have to decide is which way get’s your point across effectively, efficiently, and immediately.
 Create your moment, where people walk away feeling informed and curious.

 Your delivery is when you bring together all aspects of planning for a full-on audience experience.

 5) Your Thanks

-After the event, one important aspect is to extend the experience.
+After the event, one important element is to extend the experience.
 Check in with your guest.
 Express your gratitude that they attended with a reminder of what the event experience was about.
 Remember they were a big part of making your goal happen.

 Whether it is a goody bag, a sample product, or even pictures from the event to remind them of the experience, stir that memory to complete your story.